atulsinha007/uber/Readme.md

 # About the project:
-The details of the project can be found [here](resources/uber.pdf).
+The problem statement of the project can be found [here](resources/uber.pdf).

 # How to read the project:
 1. The entrypoint of the project is `cmd/main.go`.